Creating a descriptive prompt

 - Taking a screenshot and pasting into the Runchat canvas

-input of the Agent
+Context input of the Agent node.

 Merging Data

-.
+Context input and click Each to toggle the processing to Merge.
 Now our prompt will be provided with the list of all images we have connected,

 instead of one at a time.

-Press play in the editor or node toolbar to run our Agent
+Press play in the editor or node toolbar to run our Agent node and see the resulting description.

 Publishing parameters